Yijunmaverick/UniversalStyleTransfer/README.md

 # UniversalStyleTransfer
 Torch implementation of our [paper](https://arxiv.org/pdf/1705.08086.pdf) on universal style transfer.
 For academic use only.

+Universal style transfer aims to transfer any arbitrary visual styles to content images.
+As long as you can find your desired style images on web, you can edit your content image with different transferring effects.

 <img src='figs/p3.jpg' width=800>

 ## Prerequisites